ryanmolina/mycryptopia/wp-content/plugins/cryptocurrency-prices/readme.txt

 Try to activate compatibility mode from the plugin settings.
 It may be due to data provider server downtime.

-= How to style the plugon? / I don't like the design? =
+= How to style the plugin? / I don't like the design? =

-The plugin takes the styles from your theme.
-You can write CSS code for custom styles - use the "Custom design" field in the plugin settings.
-Check the support forum for examples https://wordpress.org/support/plugin/cryptocurrency-prices/
+This plugin is provided with design styles that you can set in the admin.
+You can also write CSS code for custom styles - use the "Custom design" field in the plugin settings.

 = Can the plugin cache the data? =

 The plugin itself does not cache the data.
 But it is compatible with caching plugins.

-= How to remove the credit (link to developer)? =
+= How to remove the credits (link to developer and link to API)? =

-You can easily remove the link from the plugin settings page.
+You can easily remove all axternal links by visiting the plugin settings page.

-= How can I add my coin in the plugin? =

-If you want official support of your coin by the plugin (payments, donations, custom icon), send me an email at boian_iankov@abv.bg

 == Screenshots ==

-1. Example of table with LTC prices.

 == Changelog ==

+= 3.0 =
+* Refactored plugin to use CoinMarketCap API.
+Created free plugin version again.
+Features that rely on CryptoCompare API moved to premium version.

+= 2.7 =
+* Refactored "allcurrencies" shortcode - coin market cap view with pagination, sorting, search.

+= 2.6.4 =
+* Added DataTables support for the "allcurrencies" shortcode - pagination, sorting, search.

+= 2.6.3 =
+* Added captcha support for payments.

+= 2.6.2 =
+* Bugfixes.
+Added feature for ZCash (ZEC) payments in the premium version.

+= 2.6.1 =
+* Bugfixes.
+Added feature for altcoin payments in the premium version (ETH, LTC).

+= 2.6 =
+* Many improvements.
+Free and premium plugin versions.

+= 2.5.5 =
+* Added default CSS.

+= 2.5.4 =
+* Fixed bugs.
+Improved plugin styling capabilities.

 = 2.5.3 =
 * Plugin is now translatable.
 German translation is provided.
 Minor improvements.